exen904/ISO13715-PCB/README.md

 Huge shoutout to PCBway, who sponsored the run of the matte black PCB I used in the build guide.
 No strings attached here, if you want a matte black PCB, thats the way to go.

 ## PCB
 You can find the Gerber files for ordering your own PCB in the `PCB\production` folder.
-For service I can absolutely recommend PCBway, who also reachead out to me and sponsored a run of my prototype PCBs with the matte black and yellow silkscreen option.
+For service I can absolutely recommend PCBway, who as mentioned above, sponsored my prototype run.
+Service was great and they deliver quality work, so I can really recommend them.

 ![PCBway PCB](https://github.com/exen904/ISO13715-PCB/blob/main/pictures/pcb.jpg)